 Stage 1 – Initial theories

-So the initial theory can come from anything, generally I like to “consciously” be thinking about generating a theory when I’m watching sports.
+The initial theory can come from anything.
+Generally, I like to be “consciously” thinking about generating a theory when I’m watching sports.
 This is probably the easiest way to get the creative brain juices flowing.
-But if you’re not sure just make up something related to a TRACKED STAT in a sport.
+But if you’re not sure just make something up related to a TRACKED STAT in a sport.
 Let’s take baseball for example and the stat of HITS.
 A very (too much so) simple initial theory could be: A team that gets the most HITS in game one goes on to win game 2 and 3.

 Stage 2 – Evolve the Theory and Add Variations

 Adding variations to a theory is so important.
 It gives you room for error and also allows you to find a higher probability theory that not only makes you more money but also gives you ideas for other theories too.
 So going back to our baseball hits example.
 Our variations could be something like: If team A generates more hits but LOSES the game then team A goes on to win game 2 (and/or) game 3.
 Can you see the number of variations we’ve created with a very simple theory?

 Taking this one step further we can add the following: Weather – This is a great one I like to use, I personally do not bet baseball but tracking wind and temperature would be a good start.
 Pitchers History – Under certain weather conditions, against certain hitters.
 And a whole host of other elements.